top of page

 Just a century ago, Chinese have witnessed, in their own words, a "Century of humiliation".
 It refers to the period of intervention and subjugation of the Qing dynasty and the Republic of China by Western powers and Japan from 1839 to the 1940s.
 The Opium Wars waged by Western powers in China are definitely a low point in the history of Western powers.

-So when Xi Jinping talks about the Great Rejuvenation of China, you have to have this historical context in mind.
+So when Xi Jinping talks about the Great Rejuvenation of China, you need to have this historical context in mind.

 What is going on in China?